horga83/shellChatGPT/README.md

 #### 1. Image generations

 An image can be created given a text prompt.
 A text description of the desired image(s).
-The maximum length is 1000 characters.
+The maximum length is 1000 tokens.

 #### 2. Image variations